 Now, you may be thinking that you don’t have time to think about all of these steps and processes when you’re taking the LSAT.
-I agree with you completely.
-You absolutely do not have time to think about those processes.
-Your preparation doesn’t just stop at understanding that those techniques exist.
-You’ve got to drill them repeatedly until they become more or loss automated processes.
+That’s true, you absolutely do not have time to think about those processes.
+Your preparation doesn’t stop at understanding that those techniques exist!
+You have to drill them repeatedly until they become an automated process.
 That doesn’t mean you don’t actively apply them, it’s just that they will no longer taking up as much of your active processing capacity.
 And we’ve just discussed a process applicable to one kind of Logical Reasoning question.
 There are similar processes applicable to the Logic Games section and Reading Comprehension as well.

 Part of this is not new.
 I’m sure you know that there are defined ways to approach the various questions.
 But are you actually applying them?
 If not, start refocusing on process right now.
 You’ve got to take an inventory of the processes you know and compare them to the processes you are actually using.
 If in conducting this survey you find that there are question types or game types for which you don’t even know what process to use, fill that gap in knowledge.